quamilek/hamlogmap/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please feel free to submit a Pull Request or create an issue.

 ## License